justimmo/wordpress-plugin/README.md

-# Justimmo WP Plugin #
+# JUSTIMMO WP Plugin #

-The Justimmo WP Plugin allows brokers to list their properties stored on the Justimmo platform on their own Wordpress website.
+The JUSTIMMO WP Plugin allows brokers to list their properties stored on the JUSTIMMO platform on their own Wordpress website.

 ## Installation ##